YacovGold/chatbot/README.md

 #### Connecting to a web DB

 On Heroku you can create a DB connection for the app, using Heroku Postgres.
-To Create a Postgres database on Heroku and set the connection follow the next steps:\
+To Create a Postgres database on Heroku and set the connection follow the next steps:

 1. Go to your app on heroku and click 'Configure Add-ons' under the 'Overview' tab.
 2. Search for 'Heroku Postgres' in the search bar, choose the free plan and click on 'Submit Order Form'.
 (To make sure you created a database and attached it to the app, you can go to 'Config Vars' under settings and you should see there now a variable named 'DATABASE_URL').
+3. Install the package 'Npgsql.EntityFrameworkCore.PostgreSQL' form 'Nuget Package Manager' to the project where the DBContext class is in.
-3. To connect the app to the DB, copy these code lines to where your DB configurations are:
+4. To connect the app to the DB, copy these code lines to where your DB configurations are:

 ```
 var m = Regex.Match(Environment.GetEnvironmentVariable("DATABASE_URL")!, @"postgres://(.*):(.*)@(.*):(.*)/(.*)");